tlswg/tls13-spec/draft-ietf-tls-tls13.md

-A client is considered to be attempting to negotiate using this specification if the ClientHello contains a "supported_versions" extension 0x0304 the highest version number contained in its body.
+A client is considered to be attempting to negotiate using this specification if the ClientHello contains a "supported_versions" extension with 0x0304 as the highest version number contained in its body.
 Such a ClientHello message MUST meet the following requirements:

  - If not containing a "pre_shared_key" extension, it MUST contain both